hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 1. The customer inputs information about allowances and adjustments for the business income source.
 They can provide this information throughout the year, but must do it before they complete the EOPS.
-2. The software calls the [Get a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#selfemployment-business_get-a-selfemployment-annual-summary_get_accordion), [Get a non FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#uk-property-business_get-a-nonfhl-uk-property-business-annual-summary_get_accordion) or [Get a FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#uk-property-business_get-a-fhl-uk-property-business-annual-summary_get_accordion), depending on the business income type you need to submit.
+2. The software calls the [Get a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#selfemployment-business_get-a-selfemployment-annual-summary_get_accordion), [Get a non-FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#uk-property-business_get-a-nonfhl-uk-property-business-annual-summary_get_accordion) or [Get a FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#uk-property-business_get-a-fhl-uk-property-business-annual-summary_get_accordion), depending on the business income type you need to submit.
 This step is optional, but we recommend it to ensure you are getting the most up-to-date information.
 3. The customer views the allowances and adjustment information and updates relevant information.
-4. The software submits information using the [Amend a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#selfemployment-business_amend-a-selfemployment-annual-summary_put_accordion), [Amend a non FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#uk-property-business_amend-a-nonfhl-uk-property-business-annual-summary_put_accordion) or [Amend a FHL UK Property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/3.0#uk-property-business_amend-a-fhl-uk-property-business-annual-summary_put_accordion).
+4. The software submits information using the [Amend a self-employment annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#selfemployment-business_amend-a-selfemployment-annual-summary_put_accordion), [Amend a non-FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#uk-property-business_amend-a-nonfhl-uk-property-business-annual-summary_put_accordion) or [Amend a FHL UK property business annual summary](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/#uk-property-business_amend-a-fhl-uk-property-business-annual-summary_put_accordion).
 Depending on the business income type you need to update.
 5. HMRC receives and stores information
-6. The software calls the [Trigger a self-assessment tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api#self-assessment_trigger-a-self-assessment-tax-calculation_post_accordion) endpoint to get the calculation
+6. The software calls the [Trigger a Self Assessment Tax Calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/2.0#Trigger%20a%20Self%20Assessment%20Tax%20Calculation) endpoint to get the calculation
 7. HMRC receives the request and returns a Calculation ID (calculationId) software must use this when calling the Self Assessment Tax Calculation endpoints.
 8. The software receives the calculationId.
 Note: you could display the calculation to customers at